bonzaiferroni/bonzAI/README.md

 * [Quickstart](https://github.com/bonzaiferroni/bonzAI/wiki/bonzAI-Quickstart): Write a couple classes that extends Operation and Mission to do all the basic creep behavior

 ## Installation

+### main.js

+If you aren't interested in modifying the typescript (perhaps you just want an opponent on a private server), you can save a lot of time by using the main.js file that you will find in the lastStableBuild folder ((download link)[https://github.com/bonzaiferroni/bonzAI/blob/master/lastStableBuild/main.js]).
+You can just drop this in your local folder.

+### Typescript

 Most of the tooling here has been taken directly from https://github.com/screepers/screeps-typescript-starter

 run `npm install` to install dependencies.